1941–42 Yorkshire Cup: Participation

 In making plans for the 1941–42 season the RFL decided to move the dates of the competition back to the traditional playing period of autumn.
 In the previous season, the Lancashire Cup was abandoned and the few Lancashire clubs playing during the war were invited to play in the Yorkshire Cup instead, this invitation was continued for 1941–42.
 Wigan and Oldham of the three Lancashire teams playing during the season accepted the invite while St Helens declined to take part.

 Format

-With 14 Yorkshire clubs and two Lancashire clubs in the draw, the format did not require any byes being required.
+With 14 Yorkshire clubs and two Lancashire clubs in the draw, the format did not require any byes.
 The decision was made to play all ties, except the final, as two-legs (home and away).
-The competition was played over consecutive weeks commencing 25 October with the final on 6 December.
+The competition was played over consecutive weeks, commencing on 25 October, with the final taking place on 6 December.
 All the fixtures for all three rounds of the competition were drawn at the same time.